Temple of Hanuman who gave courage and conviction to rebuild Somnath Mandir

 Legend behind the name Somnath

-Somnath Joythir Linga Temple, Somnath, Gujarat Daksha Prajapathi had twenty seven daughters and he got all his daughters married to Lord Chandra (Moon).
+Somnath Joythir Linga Temple, Somnath, Gujarat Daksha Prajapathi had twenty-seven daughters and he got all his daughters married to Lord Chandra (Moon).
 Out of all his wives, Chandra used to show more attention and love towards Rohini and neglected others.
 His other wives were pained by Chandra’s attitude towards them and complained to their father Daksha Prajapathi.
-On hearing about this, Daksha Prajapathi became angry with Chandra and cursed him to lose his lustre and suffer from a dreadful skin disease.
+On hearing about this, Daksha Prajapathi became angry with Chandra and cursed him to lose his luster and suffer from a dreadful skin disease.
 As a consequence of this disease, Chandra started waning each day and almost lost his radiance and glory.
-On the advices of Brahma, Chandra prayed to Lord Shiva by undertaking a severe penance and seeking the blessings of Lord Shiva to ward off the curse of Daksha Prajapathi.
-He selected the holy kshetra of Somnath [where one of the 12 jyothir linghas of Lord Shiva is housed] in the western coast for his penance.
+On the advice of Brahma, Chandra prayed to Lord Shiva by undertaking a severe penance and seeking the blessings of Lord Shiva to ward off the curse of Daksha Prajapathi.
+He selected the holy kshetra of Somnath [where one of the 12 jyothir linghas of Lord Shiva is housed] on the western coast for his penance.

-Pleased with Chandra’s penance, Lord Shiva appeared before him in the form of Jyothi and bestowed him with a partial relief from the disease he was suffering from.
-As the effect of the original curse cannot be undone, the relief provided by Lord Shiva led to Chandra being bright gradually for a period of fifteen days (called the waxing period – Sukla Paksha) and on his attaining full radiance at the end of this period of fifteen days (Poornima) the curse will take its toll, by reducing his lustre gradually over the next fifteen days (called the waning period – Krishna Paksha) till he becomes virtually dark at the end of this period (Amavasya).
+Pleased with Chandra’s penance, Lord Shiva appeared before him in the form of Jyothi and bestowed him with partial relief from the disease he was suffering from.
+As the effect of the original curse cannot be undone, the relief provided by Lord Shiva led to Chandra being bright gradually for fifteen days (called the waxing period – Sukla Paksha) and on his attaining full radiance at the end of this period of fifteen days (Poornima) the curse will take its toll, by reducing his luster gradually over the next fifteen days (called the waning period – Krishna Paksha) till he becomes virtually dark at the end of this period (Amavasya).

 Legend of Somnath Temple